agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_20250909.md

 - Would it be useful to export these results?
 Probably
 - Revised code to create a correlation file to export
 	- Same location as the UZA statistics files
+# calibrate_instruments.py
+- I want to take the S/N that I determined and add it to calibration results output
+- Straightforward given it was already calculated, I just needed to add it to the output files
+	- Checked and doing so was successful